Spicy Fried Lentil Curry / Dal Fry

 1. Step 1

 Soak dhals in water for 30 min.
 Pressure cook them by adding 3 cups of water and salt for 3 whistles.
 After the pressure is released mash them gently.
-Chop the onion given in both the sections.
+Chop the onion given in the section 1.
 Split open green chili.
 Chop the coriander leaves.
 Chop the ginger and garlic into a fine pieces.

 2. Step 2